-Japanese weddings are fascinating to watch, from the traditional Shinto ceremony to the more modern Christian-style wedding.
+Japanese weddings are fascinating, from traditional Shinto ceremonies to modern Christian weddings.
 For anyone planning their weddings, it’s worth looking at some of the unique customs and traditions associated with this country.
-From the dress code to the food served, plenty of ways to make your big day stand out from the rest.
-If you love Japanese culture, then there’s nothing better than a trip to Japan for a wedding.
+From the dress code to the food served, there are plenty of ways to make your big day stand out.
+If you love Japanese culture, there’s nothing better than a trip to Japan for a wedding.
 From the traditional clothing and ceremonies to the food and traditions, here’s everything you need to know about the unique wedding customs in Japan.

 Modern Japanese Wedding Traditions